mikerj1/ansible-centralized-users/README.md

   # List all users and group memberships for all systems here.
   # can override defaults for individuals here
+  # Default is *absent*.
+To remove a user from all systems, list no valid inventory entries in "on_systems:"
   user_list:
     - name: mike
       comment: mike@example.com